h4sh5/bsidescbr-2023-writeups/README.md

 Are you a serial hacker?
 ```

-You just need to hook up two bpods with pins SERIAL_TX1, SERIAL_RX1 and GND, as described on the bpod's Tools -> uartterm app.
+You just need to hook up two bpods with pins SERIAL_TX1 (transmit), SERIAL_RX1 (receive) and GND (ground), as described on the bpod's Tools -> uartterm app.
 Then you can use the uartterm app to sniff out the flag.

 > UART (Universal Asynchronous Receiver-Transmitter) is a computer hardware device and protocol for asynchronous serial communication for a bus with a clock.
 This means that baud rates are configurable (faster means more chance for errors), as well as things like parity bits.
 For a fun, long read (not right now!) on serial consoles, see http://www.catb.org/~esr/faqs/things-every-hacker-once-knew/

 The TX pin of a bpod should go to the RX pin of the other, and vice versa, The GND pin should go to another GND.

-Then, change the baud rate to 9600 and you'll see the flag repeat itself in your uartterm:
+Then, change the baud rate to 9600 and you'll see the flag repeat itself in your uartterm.
+If you don't, reboot the bpod so it starts sending messages again.

 ```
 ==== Reading ====